 Will my family be expected to pay for the cost of donation?

-No. There is no financial cost to the family after death has been formally certified, however your family will be responsible for your funeral expenses.
+No. There is no financial cost to the family after death has been formally certified and donation takes place, however your family will be responsible for your funeral expenses.

 You may still be able to donate your organs but not your tissues.